ericharmeling/docs-pipeline/docs/architecture.md

 The GitHub workflow files that control the pipeline are in the `/.github/workflows` directory.

 The main build script that runs the pipeline is defined in the `/build/build.py` file.
-This script extracts the API source code for the SDK from its repository and constructs object-oriented representations of the pipeline components.
+This script extracts the API source code for the library from its repository and constructs object-oriented representations of the pipeline components.
 It then converts each API into a format that can be used to train the LLM for generation and validation.

 ### Documentation Generation